-The Company has incurred recurring losses and negative cash flows from operations since inception and has an accumulated deficit of \$445.9 million as of June 30, 2024.
-The Company expects its existing cash and cash equivalents as of June 30, 2024 will enable the Company to fund its operating expenses, including in relation to the Dissolution, for at least twelve months from the date these consolidated financial statements were issued.
+The Company has incurred recurring losses and negative cash flows from operations since inception and has an accumulated deficit of \$451.4 million as of September 30, 2024.
+The Company expects its existing cash and cash equivalents as of September 30, 2024 will enable the Company to fund its operating expenses for at least twelve months from the date these consolidated financial statements were issued.

-The Company's future capital requirements are currently focused on executing the Plan of Dissolution.
-If the Company does not dissolve, future capital requirements will depend on its strategic alternatives, which may include pursuit of a strategic transaction or the continued operation of product development.
+Future capital requirements will depend on what, if any, strategic alternatives are available to the Company, which may include pursuit of a strategic transaction, a voluntary dissolution, or the continued operation of product development.